-Organizations across the globe have faced myriad challenges in 2022.
-Economic inflation, labor and supply shortages, and geopolitical uncertainty are nearly eclipsed by increased pressure to implement measures to achieve operational efficiencies, reduce cost and increase sustainability.
+Organizations across the globe have faced numerous challenges in 2022.
+Economic inflation, labor and supply shortages and geopolitical uncertainty have almost been eclipsed by increased pressure to implement measures to achieve operational efficiencies, reduce cost and increase sustainability.

-One such measure is the migration of data and software applications from on-premises to the cloud.
-Turning to builtin tools provided by public CSPs is widely viewed as a logical, cost-effective approach for supporting this migration.
-In fact, healthcare respondents report that their organizations currently use three public CSPs on average.
-As more companies push more data to the cloud, however, the opportunity exponentially increases for gaps to form and grow in data security, backup and recovery efforts resulting from improper use of support tools or tools that don't provide adequate air cover.
+One such measure is the migration of data and software applications from on-premise to the cloud.
+Turning to built-in tools provided by public CSPs is widely viewed as a logical, costeffective approach for supporting this migration.
+In fact, EMEA respondents report that their organizations currently use three public CSPs on average.
+As more companies migrate more data to the cloud, however, the opportunity exponentially increases for gaps to form and grow in data security, backup and recovery efforts resulting from improper use of support tools or tools that don't provide adequate cover.

 Boosting enterprise visibility goes hand in hand with thwarting vulnerability in the cloud.
-Alongside global peers, healthcare IT leaders are deeply concerned about maintaining insight into their enterprise data footprint.
+Alongside global peers, EMEA IT leaders are deeply concerned about maintaining insight into their enterprise data footprint.

-When asked to what extent their organization could improve its ability to track its entire data footprint, a staggering 94% acknowledged that some improvements are needed.
-Just 56% of healthcare respondents said they have "complete visibility" into data stored within cloud environments, compared to 59% of their global counterparts.
+When asked to what extent their organization could improve its ability to track its entire data footprint, a staggering 95% acknowledged that some improvements are needed.
+Just 58% of EMEA respondents said they have "complete visibility" into data stored within cloud environments, similar to the global number (59%) but lower than their American counterparts (68%).